New York governor seeks changes in state marijuana law

-NEW YORK, June 4 (Reuters) - New York Governor Andrew Cuomo announced new legislation on Monday to decriminalize public possession of small amounts of marijuana, lowering the penalty from a misdemeanor to a non-criminal offense.
+NEW YORK (Reuters) - New York Governor Andrew Cuomo announced new legislation on Monday to decriminalize public possession of small amounts of marijuana, lowering the penalty from a misdemeanor to a non-criminal offense.

 The measure - which strikes indirectly at the New York Police Department’s controversial stop and frisk program - seeks to eliminate a nuance in state law that differentiates between public and private possession of the drug.